SeanSiders/iso.live/Design/Levels/K_O.md

 ## Outro

-*Bring in the grasslands assets, to combine both in nature, resume space skybox, and fast paced motion.
-Slow down into the portal for next level*
+*Resolve blackness of digital space with a sunrise and grassland assets fading in.
+Slow down into the portal for next level* &nbsp;
-&nbsp;